kapresoft/kapresoft.github.io/_posts/java/2023-10-19-java-modern-looping-and-filtering.md

 ## Filtering Data Like a Pro

-Filtering data is a crucial task in many applications.
+<a href="/java/2023/12/09/java-streams-filter-map-beyond-basics.html" target="_blank" alt="Filtering">Filtering</a> data is a crucial task in many applications.
 With streams, the filtering process becomes more intuitive and streamlined.

 ### Example:
 **Traditional Way**: